-Mixing up the roulette odds and roulette probabilities is a very common.
-Let’s take an example of the American double-zero wheel first.
-This wheel consists of 38 numbered pockets that are perfectly spread around the wheel.
-These numbers are 1 to 36, along with the 0 and 00.
-Assuming that you bet on 17, with a total of 38 numbers, a wager on 17 is a bet on one number out of the total 38.
+Mixing up the roulette odds and roulette probabilities is very common.
+Let’s take the example of the American double-zero wheel first.
+This wheel consists of 38 numbered pockets ideally spread around the wheel.
+These numbers are 1 to 36, along with 0 and 00.
+Assuming that you bet on 17, out of 38 numbers, a wager on 17 is a bet on one number out of the total 38.
 That is the probability; 1 out of 38.
-If you bet it, it means that the number 17 has got one chance in 38 chances to show up.
-That one out of 38 is actually not the odds of your bet.
+If you bet it, the number 17 has got one chance in 38 chances to show up.
+That one out of 38 is not the odds of your bet.

 Roulette odds in the American double zero wheel(s)

 Translated into money, the payoff for winning bets is not 37 to one roulette odds but 35 to one.
-Looked from another perspective, a player gets shortchanged two units by the casino.
+From another perspective, a player gets shortchanged two units by the casino.
 If the casino paid “fair” odds (37 to 1), it would not make money and probably close down.
 Such a move would end the life of all the casinos globally.
-In other words, roulette odds are not playing in the same league with the real payouts.
+In other words, roulette odds are not playing in the same league as the real payouts.